The Club was founded in 1963 by Alan the original and present Secretary and Treasurer.

 We did eventually find them - the day the range opened in October of that year!

 Bringing things up-to-date: The original twenty-one year Lease for the Club Range expired in August 2015.
 The good news is that the Lease has been renewed for another twenty-one years to 2036.
+To provide Full Bore Rifle and Pistol Shooting facilities with larger calibres we now also use MoD Ranges in Norfolk, Cambridgeshire and of course Bisley.
+Four of our Club Members now shoot for England, one of these members has recently been appointed 'Team Captain'.
+Another member regularly shoots for Great Britain.

 24/07/06 New website - Dunblane: The author of a recently published new book "Dunblane Unburied". considers an alleged conspiracy theory regarding the tragic events in Dunblane, there is also a new website - below.
 The author of the book/website, 'Sandra Uttley, lived in Dunblane at the time of the school massacre and was working as a paramedic.
 She was involved in relieving the first crew to attend the scene and has never forgotten the trauma they endured.
 It was Sandra's strong belief that Central Scotland Police should have been prosecuted for criminal maladministration.
 However, the parents chose not to take any legal action.' http://dunblaneunburied.co.uk/